lauk20/APCSFinalProject/README.md

 Instructions: press run and play normally.

 ## Development Log
+### 5/26/21
+**Kenny Lau:** I created and completed the ``Rook`` class today.
+I also implemented one of the most crucial functions to a chess game to all the pieces that we currently have: Pieces cannot open its own King to a check anymore!
+I created new methods that "hypothetically" move the piece to a potential square that helps with the validating moves to see if they open its own king to a check.
+Also fixed Kings being able to put itself into a check, an error that was from yesterday's code.

 ### 5/25/21
 **Kenny Lau:** I completed the ```Pawn``` class, which now moves correctly.
 I also implemented the board rotation feature, so after each turn, the board will rotate.
 The ```King``` class was also completed and moves correctly.
 The King can now move correctly and also avoid putting itself into a check position by using the "threat maps" that I implemented.
 The Pawn moves correctly, but it can still make moves that open the King to a check; this will be addressed in later updates (probably).

 **Timothy Sit:** I created the ```Knight``` class.
 The king can still put itself in check with it, so I not done coding it yet.
 Beside that, I just discussed how code should be implemented with Kenny.

 ### 5/24/21